kiblerdude/kiblerdude.com/README.md

 Bower is used for Javascript dependency management.
 See the `bower.json` file.

 	$ bower install

 ### Grunt

 Grunt is used for building the project.
-See the `package.json` and `Gruntfile` files.
+See the `package.json` and `Gruntfile.js` files.

 	$ grunt
-  Running "copy:main" (copy) task
+	Running ...
-  Created 65 directories, copied 419 files
+	...
 	Done, without errors.

-This produces a build in the 'dist' directory that may be deployed to a server.
+This produces a build in the `dist` directory that may be deployed to a server.